Working with your Amazon DataSync agent's local console - Amazon DataSync

 Synchronizing the time on your VMware agent

-If you are using a VMware VM, you can view Network Time Protocol (NTP) server configurations and synchronize the VM time on your agent with your VMware hypervisor host.
+If you're using a VMware ESxi agent, you can view Network Time Protocol (NTP) server configurations and synchronize the agent's time with your VMware hypervisor host.

 1. Log in to your agent's local console.